elanetto/portfolio/README.md

 ## Goal
 The goal of thes project is to showcase my skills as a FrontEnd Developer for the job market.

+This project was made by me, Anette Therese Hanssen, in June 2024.